Adyaksha in America: Production

 The principal photography of the film was held in April 2018 in America.
 First actor Sharan was on board for the project.
 Later actress Ragini Dwivedi was on board.
 Then V. Harikrishna was on board to score music for the film.
 The makers announced that it will be a sequel project to the 2014 comedy hit Adyaksha.
 The film's major portions have been shot in America.
 Only few portions of the film has been shot in Bengaluru and Mysuru.

 Release

-The film was released on 4 October 2019 in Karanataka.
+The film was released on 4 October 2019 in Karnataka.

 Music

 The film's background score and the soundtracks are composed V. Harikrishna.
 The music rights were acquired by D Beats music company.

 Reception

 Times of India wrote "Adhyaksha in America is a script that is tailor-made for Sharan fans.
 This remake of the Malayalam film Two Countries sticks to the original narrative, while it also has the elements that a Kannada comedy lover would want.
 The film has more than its share of laughs, and it is picturised well with a good cast too".